Featured image shot by Jayden Becker

 Only way forward is to leave this all behind…

-Basically, every one of his socials has been wiped clean, with nothing but the cryptic phrase, “Only way forward is to leave this all behind” plastered in all corners.
+Every one of his socials has been wiped clean, with nothing but the cryptic phrase, “Only way forward is to leave this all behind” plastered in all corners.
 Opening his website finds you with nothing but a link to a track called “Launch Sequence,” an eerie few minutes of ear ringing bass.
 It’s end leaves your head feeling too empty, thirsty for some type of sound, anything to drown out the silence.
 About what you would expect when blasting off into zero-gravity space, although not necessarily expected from Houndtrack.
 Coming from more mellow roots, this project has pushed the boundaries of what Houndtrack has always sounded like as an artist.
-In an attempt to challenge the listener, he has created a story we can’t seem to look away from.
-Join us on this Cowboy Bebop-esque space adventure across the stars, something we all have only ever dreamed of…..
+In an attempt to challenge the listener, he has created a story we can’t seem to look away from……

 “In the near future, Earth has been ravaged by humans’ destruction.
 Dystopian distress compels a ragtag crew of a biochemist, an aerospace engineer, and an artist to launch into space in search of a new planet to sustain a last chance at life…”

 The first release of the project, “Scorched Earth” is masterful in its stage setting.
 You can almost feel the tools in your hands hit material with the grating beat, working metal and wire, and technology in an attempt to reach the stars.
 There seems to be a clear moment when your vessel is complete.
 There is this burst of almost… euphoria at the end.
 An insatiable feeling.
 Hope manifested for just a moment in a world ravaged, just like the dark rose blooming in the cover art.
 Our humans here, Kyla, Omar, and Leo, are finally ready to set off on the adventure of their lives.